eiie/PythonENI/README.md

-# PythonENI
+# PythonELearning

-Apprentissage de Python
+Some scripts I wrote when learning Python for penetration testing.